Thanks & Recognition

 Bill and Linda Roemer established this fund in 2003 to support and encourage the Christian youth group at Reserve.
 The financial support from this endowment includes, but is not be limited to, the campus activities of organizations such as the FOCUS student fellowship group, as well as scholarship aid to participate in camps and seminars, short-term mission trips and other service opportunities.

-- Dr. Robert Aguilar - Susan and John '63 Steen Chair for Science and Mathematics
+- Dr. Robert Aguilar - Susan & John '63 Steen Chair for Science and Mathematics

-- Dr. Ralf Borrmann - Ellen C. Long Chair in Modern Languages
+- Judy Chen - Ellen C. Long Chair in Modern Languages

 - Sherry Chlysta - Parents Chair for Distinguished Teaching